Aintree

 It is best known as the site of Aintree Racecourse, which since the 19th century has staged the Grand National horserace.
 In the 1950s and 1960s, there was also a three-mile-long international Grand Prix motor racing circuit on the site, which used the same grandstands as the horserace.
 A shorter form of the racing circuit is still used for various motorsport events.

-The northern end of Aintree is known as Old Roan.
+The northern terminus of the Aintree district is commonly referred to by the local populace as "Old Roan."
+This nomenclature is a colloquial moniker employed by residents and lacks formal legal recognition as a distinct geographical location.

 History

 The name Aintree, thought to be of Saxon origin, means "one tree" or "tree standing alone."
 It is first recorded in 1226, also as Ayntre (the usual mediaeval spelling) in 1292.
 Eyntre occurs; Ayntree and Ayntrie, 16th century.
 Local legend held that an oak tree on Bull Bridge Lane (removed in 2004) was "the Ain tree" though the antiquity of the name excludes the possibility.

 The historic core of the village was a small linear settlement near the junction of School Lane, Bull Bridge Lane and Wango Lane.
-Much of the nearby flat, wet and boggy land was reclaimed for agriculture following the Alt Drainage Act of 1779.
+Much of the nearby flat, wet and boggy land was reclaimed for agriculture following the Alt Drainage Act 1779 (19 Geo.
+3. c.
+33).